-Investing in great customer service is the key to long-term success.
-However, one of the big questions is, what constitutes great customer service?
-Here are some things that create a world-class customer experience.
+Investing in excellent customer service is the key to long-term success.
+However, one of the big questions is, what constitutes excellent customer experience?
+Here are some things that create world-class customer service.

-Extensive knowledge of a company’s product is key.
-Agents should be able to go over important features and who your customers how the product can benefit them.
-Once you’ve helped a customer get the most out of their purchase than they feel like they’ve gotten true value for their money.
+Extensive knowledge of a company’s product is vital.
+Agents should be able to go over important features and customers and how the product can benefit them.
 It also helps when an agent may need to troubleshoot.

 A Positive Attitude Goes a Long Way

-When interacting with customers, having a positive attitude goes a long way in provide world-class customer service.
-Having a positive attitude can change a potentially negative experience into a positive one.
+When interacting with customers, having a positive attitude goes a long way in providing world-class customer service.
+A positive attitude can change a potentially negative experience into a positive one.
 Since most interaction is not face-to-face, your tone of voice and language will dictate your attitude.

 Also, be careful when communicating via email or over live chat.
 It’s easy to misinterpret the tone since the person can’t see you.
 You should use emojis to convey good humor.

 Customer Experience and Prompt Response